-Self-Help Housing is just as it sounds: Participants working together to build their own homes.
-This cooperative effort is a direct application of the church and barn raising techniques of the Amish and Mennonites.
-The participants supply the necessary labor while qualifying for mortgage financing to purchase land, materials, and subcontract work on very technical items.
-A private nonprofit corporation, public body, or rural town can obtain a grant from Rural Development to hire skilled staff, rent office facilities, pay for mileage, and purchase tools.
+Self-help housing is just as it sounds, participants working together to build their own homes.
+This cooperative effort is a direct application of the church and barn raising traditions of pioneering rural Americans.
+Self-help participants, working in groups, supply the necessary labor to build their homes, having qualified for mortgage financing to purchase land, building materials, and some subcontracted work on the more technical items.
+A private nonprofit corporation, public body, a federally recognized Tribe, or rural town can obtain a grant from U.S. Department of Agriculture (USDA) Rural Development to hire skilled staff, rent office facilities, pay for mileage, and purchase tools.
 This staff then works with the participants by providing the assistance and training necessary to fulfill the goals of the self-help housing program.
-The specifics of the program are described below.
+The program is described in more detail below.

-With the assistance of the skilled staff, an association of generally 4 to 10 households is formed.
-(Once the grant is completed, at least 40% of the total participants served must have been very low income, 50% or less of the county median income.)
-They select lots, house plans, and apply for individual mortgage loans.
-While participants await loan approval, the group studies the responsibilities of homeownership, construction techniques, tool usage, safety, homeowner's insurance, taxes, home maintenance and money management.
+With the assistance of the skilled staff, a group of generally four to 10 households is formed.
+Once the grant is completed, at least 40% of the total participants served should be in the very low income category (50% or less of the county median income).
+The balance of the participants must be in the low-income category (80% or less of the county median income).
+The participants select lots, house plans, (or in the case of purchase/repair programs, locate a suitable home) and apply for individual mortgage loans.
+While participants await loan approval, the group studies the responsibilities of homeownership, construction techniques, tool usage, safety, homeowner's insurance, taxes, home maintenance, and money management.
 This time is known as the pre-construction stage.

 Once the loans are approved, the group begins to build under the guidance of a skilled construction supervisor.
-The participants must complete a minimum of 65% of the construction labor tasks, until the group of homes is completed; usually the more technical work is subcontracted out.
-The construction stage lasts from 6 to 12 months, depending on the size of the group.
+The participants must complete a minimum of 65% of the construction labor tasks until the group of homes is completed; usually the more technical work such as electrical, plumbing and HVAC is subcontracted out.
+The construction stage lasts from six to 12 months, depending on the size of the group and other factors.
 Participants work during their spare time (evenings, weekends, and days off) so as not to interfere with the regular household employment.
-Rural Development loans feature interest rates ranging from 1% to the market rate, depending on the household's adjusted annual income.
+Rural Development loans feature fixed interest rates ranging from 1% to the current market rate, depending on the household's adjusted annual income.
 The repayment period is 33 or 38 years and no down payment is required.